Skip to main content

 Residency Requirements

-One party must have resided in Michigan for 180 days before filing and one party has resided in the county where the complaint is filed for 10 days immediately preceding filing except in certain situations
+One party must have resided in Michigan for 180 days before filing and one party must have resided in the county where the complaint is filed for 10 days immediately preceding filing except in certain situations

 Waiting Period